nicospavlidis/opc/README.md

-* The file  `document/documentation.pdf` contains a detailed documentation of OPC including more detailed installation instructions, and a large number of examples of how to use and extend the code.
+* The file  `document/documentation.pdf` contains a detailed documentation of OPC including more detailed installation instructions, and a large number of examples that illustrate how to use and extend the code.
 The source TeX file and all the figures are also included in the `document/` directory.

 * An HTML function reference for OPC can be constructed using the